 Winning Missouri Truck Accident Claims for 30 Years

 Trucks are huge and when a truck hits a car, the car loses.
 Cantor Injury Law knows how to win the most money possible for car accident drivers with life-altering injuries after truck accidents.
-Cantor Injury Law is a recognized leader in STL and well known to insurance companies as a law firm that wins truck injury cases routinely.
+Cantor Injury Law is a recognized leader in STL and is well-known to insurance companies as a law firm that wins truck injury cases routinely.
 If you have been involved in a truck accident in St. Louis or the surrounding area, you need to protect yourself and your family.

 It’s important for you and your family to get the best possible lawyer to represent you and seek the maximum compensation and money damages available for you.
-The sooner you can get a local lawyer on your side, the better, because the trucking company started defending the case the second after it happened!
+The sooner you can get a local lawyer on your side, the better because the trucking company started defending the case the second after it happened!
 Insurance companies always try and pay as little money as possible.
-With the help of a St. Louis truck accident lawyer from Cantor Injury Law, LLC, we can help you preserve evidence, including black box data that records speeds and braking, air bag deployment, and other data, along with any video and phone records.
+With the help of a St. Louis truck accident lawyer from Cantor Injury Law, LLC, we can help you preserve evidence, including black box data that records speeds and braking, airbag deployment, and other data, along with any video and phone records.

-Cantor Injury Law Is AV rated preeminent.
+Cantor Injury Law is AV rated preeminent.
 That is the highest possible rating for both skill and integrity.
 Cantor has a proven success record in trucking accident cases.
 Recently, our firm helped win $5 million for a deserving family in a trucking death case.
 If you were injured, we are here to protect your best interests throughout the legal process.